 Traditional Korean Medicine in Korean Culture #1: Ondol and Samgyetang

-Korea is a country of contrasts and contradictions, in which seeming opposites can coexist in harmony with each other: it is a developed modern country with a high standard of living while keeping tradition at the same time; it has world-leading technology, but it is not uncommon for people to consult a shaman for advice.
-Another good example of this is in traditional Korean Medicine (from now on, let’s just say Korean Medicine): although there is a well developed infrastructure of Western Medicine, Korean Medicine is still an important part in the lives of the vast majority of Koreans.
-Here are two ways in which the concepts of Korean Medicine make themselves felt in everyday lives.
+Korea is a country of contrasts and contradictions, in which seeming opposites can coexist in harmony with each other: it is a developed modern country with a high standard of living while keeping traditions alive at the same time; it has world-leading technology, but it is not uncommon for people to consult a shaman for advice.
+Another good example of this is traditional Korean medicine (TKM): although there is a well developed infrastructure of Western medicine, TKM still places an important role in the lives of Koreans.

 Hanok

-A Hanok’s ondol system is fully in harmony with Korean Medicine
+A Hanok’s (traditional Korean house) ondol system is fully in harmony with TKM

-An ondol (온돌), which is an integral part of the unique traditional architecture in Korea, is basically an under-floor heating system.
-When Koreans stoke the fire in the stove (agungi; 아궁이), the heat transfers across to the stone (gudeuljang; 구들장) underneath the room and is disseminated throughout the whole house creating a warm cozy atmosphere.
-Then, the heat weakens and exits out of the chimney.
+An ondol (온돌), a unique integral part of the traditional architecture in Korea, is an underfloor heating system.
+When we stoke the fire in the stove (agungi; 아궁이), the heat transfers to the stone (gudeuljang; 구들장) underneath the room and is disseminated throughout the whole house creating a warm cozy atmosphere.
+Then, the smoke exits through the chimney.1

-The ondol system is based on a principle in Korean Medicine, namely Suseunghwagang (수승화강).
-This means that the upper part of the body, particularly the head, has to be cool and the lower part of the body has to be warm.
-This is one of the most important principles in Korean Medicine.
+The ondol system is based on one of the main principles in TKM, namely suseunghwagang (수승화강)2.
+This proposes that the upper part of the body, particularly the head, has to be cool and the lower part of the body has to be warm.
 In an ondol room, there’s a winmok (윗목) and an arenmok (아랫목).
-The arenmok is the place which is closer to the agungi, therefore, it is hot.
+The arenmok is the place which is closer to the agungi, therefore, it is hotter.
 The winmok is the place which is closer to the chimney, therefore, it is cooler.
 People direct their heads toward the winmok and put their feet toward the arenmok when they are sleeping.
-Also, when they sit on the floor (it is still traditional to sit on the floor, even now), their hips are warm and their heads are cool.
-Thus, ondol makes it easier to achieve the status of Suseunghwagang.
+Also, when they sit on the floor, their hips are warm and their heads are cool.
+Thus, ondol makes it easier to achieve the status of suseunghwagang.

 Samgyetang